chochkov/GreenMidget/README.md

 On Bayesian Classification
 ----------

+This project started during an internship at SoundCloud.

 Using SoundCloud's private messaging means that you can effectively reach out to everyone on the Cloud.
 On top of that, you have track commenting, groups posting, forum topics, track sharing - we care about your voice being heard!
 And read.

 I'll put this in some perspective and say that we're now having daily text exchange volume in the order of hundreds of thousands.
 And it's also rapidly going up.